Thierry Maulnier

-Thierry Maulnier (born Jacques Talagrand; 1 October 1909, Alès – 9 January 1988, Marnes-la-Coquette) was a French journalist, essayist, dramatist, and literary critic.
+Thierry Maulnier (born Jacques Talagrand; 1 October 1909 – 9 January 1988) was a French journalist, essayist, dramatist, and literary critic who was born in Alès and died in Marnes-la-Coquette.
 He was married to theatre director Marcelle Tassencourt.

 Early years

 A graduate of the École Normale Supérieure in the same class as Roger Vailland, Robert Brasillach, and Maurice Bardèche.
-While still a student, Maulnier became active in the integralist Action Française, and published in Charles Maurras' newspaper (L'Action française).
+Maulnier became active in the integralist student wing of Action Française, and published in Charles Maurras' newspaper (L'Action française).
 He made a career in journalism and took part in the movement of the Non-conformists of the 1930s, inspired by the personalist generation of young intellectuals who shared some of the ideals of the Action Française, holding right-wing beliefs as an answer to a "crisis of civilization" and materialism.
 He also campaigned against democracy and capitalism, advocating a union of the right and left to overthrow the two.
 Thierry Maulnier associated with youth periodicals such as Réaction, La Revue du Siècle, and La Revue française; he also wrote his first volume, La crise est dans l'homme ("Crisis Is in Man").

 In 1934, he authored, with Jean-Pierre Maxence, the manifesto Demain la France ("Tomorrow, France").
 Maxence and Maulnier also founded the weekly L'Insurgé in 1936 lasting only a few months, the magazine circulated nationalist tenets, reviewed in Maulnier's 1938 essay Au-delà du nationalisme ("Beyond Nationalism").
 At the same time, he joined Jean de Fabrègues in the creation of a more analytical paper, Combat, one which would be published until France's defeat in World War II.